 Costa Rica’s real estate market is not defined by uniform growth, but by uneven capital allocation.
 Understanding where and why capital is concentrating is essential for evaluating both opportunity and risk.

 For buyers and investors, the implication is straightforward: location is not simply a preference, but a determinant of performance.
-In a market shaped by external capital flows, understanding regional dynamics is not optional—it is the basis for making informed decisions.
+In a market shaped by external capital flows, understanding regional dynamics is not optional.
+It is the basis for making informed decisions.

 Member of CCCBR